 By including a form like the one above on your homepage or in your top navigation, your users will now have easy access to your Custom Search Engine!

 You can exclude one category--and all of its contents--from search automatically using our Exclude category from search setting.

 You can also always exclude individual articles from search using the "Exclude from search results" checkbox in the article.

-When you create an article as being linked to another article, it is considered a "child" article (the original is considered the "parent".)
+When you create an article using the option to Share content from an existing article, it is considered a "child" article (the original is considered the "parent".)
 By default, child articles are excluded from search.